Black Friday TV deals 2023: Best discounts on LG, Samsung and more

 This is an incredible deal on a 4K TV, but it’s limited to Amazon Prime members with invitations.
 Not to be confused with the Amazon Fire TV streaming stick (the dongle that plugs into your telly’s HDMI port to give you access to streaming apps), the Amazon Fire TV is a complete television set designed and built by the tech and retail giant.
 Naturally, it runs on the same slick interface you’ll find on the Amazon Fire TV Stick.

-The LG OLED C3 launched at £1,499 and lately sells for between £999 and £1,199, but this Black Friday discount brings it down to its lowest ever price.
-An OLED display with crisp visuals, impeccable contrast and smooth refresh rates for next-gen gaming, it’s easily one of the best televisions you could ever clap eyes on.
+The LG OLED C3 launched at £1,499 and lately sells for between £999 and £1,199, but this Black Friday discount brings it down to its lowest-ever price.
+An OLED display with crisp visuals, impeccable contrast and smooth refresh rates for next-gen gaming, it’s easily one of the best televisions you could ever clap your eyes on.

 Toshiba UF3D smart fire TV, 43in: Was £349, now £254.96, Amazon.co.uk